| How to Groom Your Chinchilla

 continuously matted and greasy.
 You may want to consult a

+veterinarian just to be sure.
 It's not good to smoke around your

 pet.
 The second hand smoke is detrimental to your pet's health